Dev-Zhao/ProfStef-README/README.md

 Time now.
 "Output: 3:35:27.581 pm"
 ```

-"The result is selected, so you can erase it using the backspace key.
-Try it!"
+The result is selected, so you can erase it using the backspace key.
+Try it!

 ```smalltalk
 SmalltalkImage current datedVersion.
 "Output: 'Pharo10.0.0 of 20 January 2022'"